watterott/HDMI-Adapter/software/README.md

 # HDMI-Display Firmware
 The HDMI-Adapters are pre-programmed with the firmware.
+But the EDID EEPROM is empty.
 If you want to make changes then the firmware can be compiled and uploaded using the Arduino IDE with our board support package (BSP).